linuxthor/slimpack/README.md

 # slimpack

 Welcome!
-Slimpack is a tool intented to allow for the creation of AES-NI encrypted file loaders from single source code file NASM projects.
+Slimpack is a toolkit intented to allow for the creation of AES-NI encrypted file loaders from single source code file NASM projects.

 For example: